Nagasaki45/Xteams/README.md

 There are 3 requirements files:
 - For running the app you only need to `pip install requirements/run.txt`
-- For running the test you will also have to `pip install requirements/test.txt`
+- For running the tests and CI/CD you will also have to `pip install requirements/extra.txt`
-- I'm using one extra requirement file for development, but nothing really depends on it.
+- I'm using one more requirement file for development, but nothing really depends on it.

 ### env_file